citizen00147/ledgrly/README.md

 </br>

-Ledgrly is a simple note taking app that utilizes local storage over a database.
+<a href="https://ledgrly.netlify.app/">Ledgrly</a> is a simple note taking app that utilizes local storage over a database.
 This project is based on another note taking web app in a web development course I'm taking, but with several changes and fixes:

 - A "retro" design
 - Responsive